Originally Posted on May 11, 2013:

 So, this brings us back to the Art and Bob Cage Fight….

 It became obvious that both of them had become snookered.
-Every time Art and Bob had argued about something and Randy Oxley was around, Randy would run up to Ellis’s office and tell him that Art and Bob were at each other’s throats.
+Every time Art and Bob had argued about anything, and Randy Oxley was around, Randy would run up to Ellis’s office and tell him that Art and Bob were at each other’s throats.

 Randy was trying to butter himself up to Ellis so that he would hire him when there was an opening in the electric shop (which one was supposed to be coming up on the horizon).
-Art and Bob each thought the other had run to Ellis complaining about the other….
+Art and Bob each thought the other had been running to Ellis complaining about the other….

 That was when the other shoe dropped….

-I had worked the year before I was working with Bob Kennedy at the plant in Midwest City, Oklahoma at Muskogee plant around Mel Woodring.
+I had worked the year before I was working with Bob Kennedy at the plant in Harrah, Oklahoma at Muskogee plant around Mel Woodring.
 I never worked directly with him, so I will just say that he met the expectations that had been set by my bucket buddy back home, Diana Brien.

-Fast forward a year later to when I am on overhaul at Horseshoe plant…..
+Fast forward a year later to when I am on overhaul at Horseshoe plant….
 Steven Trammell, Bob Kennedy and a few other electricians that had spent many years at the plant, all thought they would be possible contenders for new foreman’s job.
 Any of them would have been excellent candidates.

 To their stunned surprise… Mel Woodring from Muskogee was given the job!
 To me, this was an obvious case of the “promote someone in order to get him out of the shop” syndrome.
+Sort of like a modified “Peter Principle”.

 It turned out that the foremen at Muskogee (John Manning), including our illustrious Don Spears, that I had the momentary lap dance with the year before (see, “Lap O’ Luxury at the Muskogee Power Plant“), had decided to give Mel the highest rating possible so that he would get the job at Midwest City, thus relieving Muskogee from the burden that our plant had placed on them by suggesting that Muskogee transfer him from our plant.
+Maybe someday Mel will be promoted to VP. he would fit right in.

 The last day of the overhaul was December 20, 1985, the day before my wedding.
 I remember that Paul Lucy wanted me to go to a “gentleman’s club”(quite the oxymoron if you ask me) to celebrate and have a sort of a bachelor’s party….
 I remember looking straight at Art Hammond right after Paul asked me, and Art shook his head and said….
 “Don’t listen to him.
 Do what is right.”
 I assured Art that I had no intention of ruining the rest of my life the day before my wedding.